-Council remains committed to living within its means, improving project management, streamlining key processes, and maintaining core service delivery.
-While the expected operating budget appears largely unchanged, recent efforts have focused on stabilising and rebuilding cash reserves to strengthen financial resilience.
-This results-driven approach, that underpins both our finance and grants strategies, will now be complemented by a new Property Strategy (for Council owned properties).
+Council will continue work to live within its means, improving its project management and key processes, whilst maintaining core service delivery.
+On paper, our expected operating budget remains largely the same, however, this last year's focus on stabilising and rebuilding cash reserves to improve financial resilience.
+The results driven approach that underpins our finance and grants strategies will be complemented with a new property strategy (for council owned property).